BRYN4444/HitmanRoulette/README.md

     * **Photo Objective:** 1 added.
 Also applies to "The Liability" Elusive Target.
 * **Other Fixes:**
   * Using a better version of the "Holiday Hoarders" background image without vignetting.
 Also did another pass on these images when using other Themes.

----

-**October 27th, 2023**
-* **Elusive Target:**
-  * **#41: The Drop** added.
-One Target and one new disguise.
-Any Extra/Photo Objectives I can think of will be added shorty, as I play through mission.
-* **Other Fixes:**
-  * Added a missing disguise to the Elusive Target missions "The Undying" and "The Undying Returns".
-  * With Saving new enabled for the Sarajevo Six Campaign Pack (DLC), the "One Save Only" Complication may now appear for these missions.
-(This will cause conflictions if you're playing the H1 versions, but you can bypass this by enabling the "Force Difficulty" Gameplay Challenge.
-Even though there is no difficulty options available for the Sarajevo Six, doing this will omit the "One Save Only" Complication completely.)
-  * Paris "Holiday Hoarders" got a proper background image, so the one I made for the Roulette has been replaced.
-  * Ambrose Island "Shadows in the Water" was not displaying a background image when using the Hitman GOTY Theme.
-This was due to a filetype error.
-  * Disguise variants for the Assassins in Berlin had the potential to appear in "The Liability" Elusive Target when they don't appear during the mission.
-This is fixed.